web-tools42/replit-desktop/README.md

 ## Summary

 [repl.it](https://repl.it) is an online coding platform that provides an IDE. `repl-it-electron` is an unofficial native desktop application that interfaces wth repl.it.
 It intends to improve developer experience through simplicity.
+As an electron app you can use it on Mac OS, Windows 7,8 and 10.

 ## Features
 * Discord Rich Presence (using DiscordRPC)